MCDReforged/MCDReforged/docs/source/plugin_dev/event.rst

        else:
            reload_counter = 0

-Note: Since it's the first event in the lifecycle of a plugin, this event can only be registered with default event listener, so the ``on_load`` function is the entry spot of your plugin
+Since it's the first event in the lifecycle of a plugin, this event can only be registered with default event listener, so the ``on_load`` function is the entry spot of your plugin

+Note: You should not dispatch custom events in the ``on_load`` function or it will do nothing.
+The event listener storage of MCDR has not been initialized yet

 * Event id: mcdr.plugin_loaded
 * Callback arguments: ServerInterface, prev_plugin_module